Halloween Candy Bark

 How to Make Halloween Candy Bark

-1. Melt the white chocolate: Place white chocolate in a heatproof bowl.
-Melt gently in a water bath or microwave in 20-second bursts (pulse mode), stirring until smooth.
-Stir in the orange food coloring.
+Step 1: Melt the Chocolate.
+Place the white chocolate in a heatproof bowl and melt it using a double boiler or microwave in 20-second intervals, stirring between each round.
+Once smooth, stir in the orange gel food coloring.

-2. Prepare the base: Line a flat round plate with cling film.
-Pour the orange-tinted chocolate onto the plate and spread evenly with a silicone spatula.
+Step 2: Spread the Base.
+Cover a flat plate with cling film.
+Pour the orange chocolate onto the plate and spread it into an even layer with a silicone spatula.

 Bowl of melted white chocolate tinted with orange gel food coloring, ready to be used as the base for Halloween candy bark recipe.